rgeirhos/texture-vs-shape/README.md

 ## data-analysis
 The ``data-analysis/`` directory contains the main analysis script ``data-analysis.R`` and some helper functionality.
 All created plots will then be stored in the ``paper-figures/`` directory.

+Please note: For AlexNet, VGG-16 and GoogLeNet we used the caffe implementation; for ResNet-50 the torchvision implementation.
+When computing the shape bias for AlexNet and VGG-16 using torchvision, the values differ (as pointed out in #7).
+The shape bias of AlexNet is 25.3%, for VGG-16 it is 9.2%.
+Both shape bias values are lower than the ones reported in the paper that were obtained with caffe.
+This means that using the torchvision implementation, we obtain even more extreme texture bias for these two models.
+Generally we recommend using the torchvision implementation (more commonly used & up-to-date framework).

 ## lab-experiment
 Everything necessary to run an experiment in the lab with human participants.
 This is based on MATLAB.